Boxcar87/PRKHelper/README.md

 Step 7: Use commands as shown below

-Timer will not let you know when it expires, sorry :)

-You will have to select a new log file for each new character every time you open PRKHelp

-Path settings will persist otherwise

 /items and /item are reserved commands it seems, sorry.
 Went with /itemfind as a hopefully acceptable substitute.
 QL is optional.
 /pb can take a pattern piece as input for search